In Perpignan, the RN has also won over the middle class

 The election results can be illustrated by the example of the polling station in the Cité Clodion.

-With the highest percentage of Arab-Muslim names on its voter rolls in the entire city (54.4%) and just one registered National Front member, the district gave Jean-Marc Pujol his best result of 2014 (44.4%) and his biggest gain in the second round (up 34.7 percentage points).
+With the highest percentage of Arab-Muslim first names on its voter rolls in the entire city (54.4%) and only one registered National Front member, it gave Jean-Marc Pujol his best result of 2014 (44.4%) and his biggest gain in the second round (up 34.7 points).

-In 2020, the party’s new district office saw its share of the vote increase by 13 percentage points in the second round, with Louis Aliot securing a minimum of 20.45% there.
-The momentum was significant… but not enough, as it was too concentrated in a specific area: most working-class neighborhoods were not sufficiently mobilized by the presence of a gentrified RN candidate.
+In 2020, the party’s new city chapter saw its share of the vote increase by 13 percentage points in the second round, and Louis Aliot achieved a minimum vote share of 20.45% there.
+The momentum was significant… but not enough, as it was too concentrated in specific areas: most working-class neighborhoods were not sufficiently mobilized by the presence of a gentrified RN candidate.

 The issue can actually be understood by comparing three maps:

-• the distribution of votes for Aliot in the second round of 2014, broken down by the main working-class neighborhoods
+- the Aliot vote in the second round of 2014, broken down by the main working-class neighborhoods

-• the Aliot vote published by the regional daily L’Indépendant the day after the second round in 2020.
+- the Aliot vote, as reported by the regional daily L’Indépendant the day after the second round of the 2020 election.

 Citizenship Chair, Author provided